 Rory Waterman

-Dr Waterman leads the Lincolnshire Folk Tales project, and is Associate Professor of Creative Writing and Modern & Contemporary Literature at Nottingham Trent University.
+Rory leads the Lincolnshire Folk Tales project (funded 2/2024-7/2025), and is Professor of Creative Writing and Modern Literature at Nottingham Trent University.
 He is a prominent press critic and commentator, the author of four collections of poetry published by Carcanet Press and three critical monographs, has edited several anthologies, and founded and co-edits the poetry publisher New Walk Editions.
 At NTU, he lectures on the BA Creative Writing, BA English, MA Creative Writing, and MRes in English Literary Research, and supervises PhD students working in and on modern and contemporary literature and/or creative writing.
 He grew up in North Kesteven.
+His author website is here.

 Anna Milon